Pope John I: Pontificate

 John was very frail when he was elected to the papacy.
 Despite his protests, Pope John was sent by Theodoric the Great, the Arian king of the Ostrogoths in Italy, to Constantinople to secure the moderation of a decree, issued in 523, of Justin I, emperor of the Eastern Roman Empire, against the Arians.
 King Theoderic threatened that if John should fail in his mission, there would be reprisals against the non-Arian Christians in the West.
 John proceeded to Constantinople with a considerable entourage: including his fellow bishops Ecclesius of Ravenna, Eusebius of Fanum Fortunae, and Sabinus of Campania.
-His secular companions were the senators Flavius Theodorus, Inportunus, and the Patrician Agapitus.
+His secular companions were the Roman senators Flavius Theodorus, Inportunus, and the Patrician Agapitus.

 Emperor Justin is recorded as receiving John honorably and promised to do everything the embassy asked of him, with the exception that those converting from Arianism to Orthodoxy would not be "restored" (i.e., allowed to retain their place in the Orthodox hierarchy as deacons, priests, or bishops).
 Although John was successful in his mission, when he returned to Ravenna, Theoderic's capital in Italy, Theoderic had John arrested on the suspicion of having conspired with Emperor Justin.
 John was imprisoned at Ravenna, where he died of neglect and ill treatment.
 His body was transported to Rome and buried in the Basilica of St. Peter.

 The Liber Pontificalis credits John with making repairs to the cemetery of the martyrs Nereus and Achilleus on the Via Ardeatina, that of Felix and Adauctus, and the cemetery of Priscilla.